Jo McCabe Moore

 In August 1975, Chuck retired from the Air Force and they moved to San Diego, California.
 She loved walking on the beach no matter the time of day and climbed Half Dome in Yosemite with her son when she was 57 years old.

 After they moved to San Diego, Jo continued her career as a Field Director until she retired around 1985.
 She studied for and obtained a real estate license and worked as a real estate agent for a couple of years.
 But, something was missing from her life and real estate wasn’t the answer.
 Perusing the employment ads in the local newspaper one morning, she came across an ad for a nanny.
 That was it!
 She wanted to be a nanny!

 So, around 1989 she switched gears and became a nanny for the first time to a family that had moved to San Diego from England.
 After they returned to England, she worked as a nanny to a family that later moved to Texas.
 She worked for one last family in San Diego County until she was forced to retire because of serious heart problems.

 After Chuck broke his neck in 2011, they moved to an assisted living facility where they lived together until Chuck’s death in January 2013.
 Jo transitioned to a smaller facility in 2014, where she lived her remaining days.

-Jo is survived by her children, grandchildren, great-grandchildren:
+Jo is survived by her 3 Daughters, 9 grandchildren, and 5 great-grandchildren: